MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

   * **Replace [MetricsReportingEnabled]( https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#metricsreportingenabled) and [SendSiteInformationToImproveServices]( https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#sendsiteinfotoimproveservices) policies for downlevel Windows and macOS.** These policies are deprecated in Microsoft Edge version 86 and will become obsolete in Microsoft Edge version 89.<br>
 These policies are replaced by [Allow Telemetry](https://go.microsoft.com/fwlink/?linkid=2099569) on Windows 10, and the new [DiagnosticData](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#diagnosticdata) policy for all other platforms.
 This will let users manage the diagnostic data that gets sent to Microsoft for Windows 7, 8, 8.1 and macOS.
   * Secure DNS (DNS-over-HTTPS) support.
 Beginning with Microsoft Edge version 86, settings to control Secure DNS on un-managed devices is available.
 These settings aren't accessible to users on managed devices, but IT admins can enable or disable Secure DNS using the [dnsoverhttpsmode](https://docs.microsoft.com/deployedge/microsoft-edge-policies#dnsoverhttpsmode) group policy.
-  * Passwords found in an online leak.
-Microsoft Edge checks your passwords against a repository of known-breached credentials and alerts you if a match is found.

 * **Internet Explorer mode:** Let users use the Microsoft Edge User Interface (UI) to test sites in Internet Explorer mode.
 Beginning with Microsoft Edge version 86, administrators can enable a UI option for their users to load a tab in Internet Explorer mode for testing purposes or as a stopgap until sites are added to the site list XML.